What Is Image Enhancement & Its Effect On Machine Vision

 • Photography: By changing a photograph's contrast, brightness, color balance, or sharpness, image enhancement can enhance its aesthetic appeal.

-• In medical imaging, such as X-rays, CT scans, and MRIs, image enhancement can be utilized to enhance the visibility of details.
+• Medical Imaging: In the healthcare industry, images such as X-rays, CT scans, and MRIs, image enhancement can be utilized to enhance the visibility of details.
 This could aid in more accurate medical problem diagnosis.

-• The quality and contrast of aerial photographs can be improved via image enhancement, which makes it simpler to view and understand details on the land.
+• Aerial photography: The quality and contrast of aerial photographs can be improved via image enhancement, which makes it simpler to view and understand details on the land.

-• In order to recognize criminals or acquire evidence, forensic photos like fingerprints or footage from security cameras can be enhanced using image processing techniques.
+• Forensic Images: To recognize criminals or acquire evidence, forensic photos like fingerprints or footage from security cameras can be enhanced using image processing techniques.

 • Military and defense: To help detect potential threats or collect intelligence, image enhancement can be employed to enhance the contrast and resolution of photos captured by military drones or satellites.